SierraSupercomputer/SRBURN/README.md

 # SRBURN
 A MATLAB based SRB Burn simulator with thrust and weight calculations

+Required Toolboxes:

+For GPU Enabled code: Parallel Computing Toolbox
+For mask generation functions: Image Processing Toolbox (Working on a version that doesn't need this)

+GET STARTED:

 simDemonstration is a demo file with all the necessary code and function calls to run an SRB burn simulation.
 The configs are below: sizeN = integer, Size of the square array, this can be even or odd, it doesn't really matter.
 High values drastically increase computation time, I'd recommend starting on a smaller size to ensure your sim is configured as you expect defaultVal = integer, this doesn't actually change anything in this version of code, as long as it's not zero or negative you're fine